dimgatz98/auth_api/README.md

 > select * from users;

+> delete from users where id=1;

 > create table schedule (user_id int NOT NULL, datetime datetime NOT NULL UNIQUE, foreign key(user_id) references users(id));

 > insert into schedule (user_id, datetime) values (1, '2022-4-12 18:20:00');
 ```
 ---
+## Managing users with users_cli

+You can manage the users in database with the users_cli.
+You can find the users_cli along with a tutorial [here](https://github.com/dimgatz98/auth_api/tree/master/users_cli)

+---

 ## Auth api demo

-First, create a .env file in the base directory of the project and add the following env variables:
+First, create a .env file in the top-level directory of the project and add the following env variables:
 ```
 # .env
 PASSWORD="<your_my_sql_password>"